bazel-contrib/bazel-lib/docs/paths.md

 relative_file(<a href="#relative_file-to_file">to_file</a>, <a href="#relative_file-frm_file">frm_file</a>)
 </pre>

-Resolves a relative path between two files, "to_file" and "frm_file", they must share the same root
+Resolves a relative path between two files, "to_file" and "frm_file".

+If neither of the paths begin with ../ it is assumed that they share the same root.
+When finding the relative path, the incoming files are treated as actual files (not folders) so the resulting relative path may differ when compared to passing the same arguments to python's "os.path.relpath()" or NodeJs's "path.relative()".

+For example, 'relative_file("../foo/foo.txt", "bar/bar.txt")' will return '../../foo/foo.txt'

 **PARAMETERS**